-Under International Standards of Audit (UK) (ISAs) and the Our audit work has been undertaken remotely during July.
-Our findings are summarised on pages 6 National Audit Office (NAO) Code of Audit Practice ('the Code'), to 13.
-We have identified no adjustments to the financial statements to date that have resulted in a we are required to report whether, in our opinion, the Council's £NIL adjustment to the Council's Comprehensive Income and Expenditure Statement.
+Under International Standards of Audit (UK) (ISAs) and the Our audit work has been undertaken remotely during July to November.
+Our findings are National Audit Office (NAO) Code of Audit Practice ('the Code'), summarised on pages 6 to 13.
+We have two adjustments to the financial statements to date that we are required to report whether, in our opinion, the Council's have resulted in a £2,338k adjustment to the Council's Comprehensive Income and Expenditure Statement primary due to a prior period adjustment relating to balance sheet assets.
 Audit adjustments are detailed in Appendix C. We have also raised recommendations for management as a result of our audit work in Appendix A. Our follow up of recommendations from the prior year's audit are detailed in Appendix B.

 In our Audit Planning Report we included reference to the work required on the group accounts which the Council was intending to prepare for the first time.
 Due to the challenges presented by the new ways of working under Covid-19 restrictions management made the decision to refrain from preparing group accounts in 2019-20 on the grounds of materiality.
+We are satisfied that the Council's decision is complaint with the CIPFA Code.